fredhope2000/autoplay-guard/README.md

 3. Turn the toggle on if you want autoplay blocked on that domain.
 4. Leave the toggle off if you want that domain to keep autoplay enabled.

+On blocked domains, the extension suppresses autoplay until you interact with the page.
+After that, normal manual playback should work.

 The extension reloads the current tab after you change the toggle so the new rule applies immediately.

 ## Manage the blocked list